douglascdev/aoba_discord_bot/README.rst

 .. code-block::

     Admin:
-     !custom_cmd      Manage custom commands
+     !ban             Unban a member from this server !custom_cmd      Manage custom commands
-     !prefix          Set the default command prefix
+     !kick            Kick a member from this server !prefix          Set the default command prefix
      !purge           Deletes 100 or a specified number of messages from this channel

     BotAdmin:
-     !announce        Make an announcement in every server !guilds          List of servers running Aoba
+     !announce        (UNTESTED)Make an announcement in every server !guilds          List of servers running Aoba
      !shutdown        Shutdown the bot
      !status          Change Aoba's status text

     Osu:
-     !score_pp
+     !beatmaps_backup Generates a backup with download links to your beatmaps by reading an attachment with your osu!.db file !score_pp        Performance points obtained by the user in this map

     User:
      !escape_markdown Escapes all Markdown in the message